-Despite living in the world’s fifth biggest economy, people are still living with no place to call their home in this country.
+Despite living in the world’s sixth biggest economy, people are still living with no place to call their home in this country.
 This injustice must end.

 But before you can tackle a problem, you must first learn the scale of the issue.
 That’s why it is vital that we know the facts and figures about homelessness.